mediactive-digital/laravel-asset-aliases/README.md

 ## Usage

-You can link either an internal ressource or an external URL.
+You can link either an internal resource or an external URL.

 #### Link CSS files.